eterlan/Favorites/addons/Favorites/README.md

 ### Adding Favorites

-- **Nodes**: Select a node in the scene tree → click "Add Current"
+- **Nodes**: Select a node in the scene tree → click "Add Current" or right-click → "Add to Favorites"
-- **Files**: Select files in the file system dock → click "Add Current"
+- **Files**: Select files in the file system dock → click "Add Current" or right-click → "Add to Favorites"
 - **Scripts**: While editing a script → click "Add Current"

 ### Navigation